 Information for Adult Learners

-The LCLC offers free instruction in basic, intermediate, and advanced reading, writing, literacy, ESL, and GED skills to our adult neighbors in Rogers Park, Edgewater, and Uptown; adults from other parts of Chicago are also welcome.
+The LCLC offers free instruction in basic, intermediate, and advanced reading, writing, literacy, ESL, and GED skills to our adult neighbors in Rogers Park and surrounding neighborhoods; adults from other parts of Chicago are also welcome.
 Our goal is to provide individual assistance to all adults, both native–and non-native speakers of English, who wish to improve their reading, writing, listening, and speaking skills in English.
 Now in its twenty-third year, the LCLC serves a highly diverse community of native–born and foreign–born adult learners.
 We are open four nights each week during the Spring and Fall semesters.
 There is no charge for tutoring, and there are no entrance requirements, examinations, or other fees.
 We do not serve Loyola students who have other resources (the Writing Center and Tutoring Center) to assist them.